GraphProcessor/SocialNetworkAnalysis/Codes-Yche/src/parallel_utils/ReadMe.md

 - Before Resume the tasks, the master thread is required to reset the is_break flag
 ###Current Bug
 - After Break, the master thread can also add tasks, which make all threads busy again, logical error
+- Break in advance, but the flag is_break_ is not set, then the boss is able to add another task